 Studies geared to an understanding of human existence are crucial to me as is utilizing nature as an inspiration for design.
 This combination fascinates me, and I believe it is an approach for the future.
-Because, I believe that the acknowledgment of human nature and wellbeing is the basis of knowledge needed in order to create sustainable designs for contemporaneous urban environments, specifically that of New York City.
 I do believe that visual aesthetics are also vital to enhancement of nature inspired designs that will meet the true requirements of modern life.
 I believe that architecture holds the solutions and the tactics to achieve the right kind of modern environments.

 ESI Design, New York, NY, US, Physical Designer

 ESI Design is one of the world’s foremost experience design firms.
 As an interdisciplinary team of problem solvers, designers, and doers we work at the intersection of physical, digital and social design.

 Whether we are inspiring customer-centric innovation for international corporations or inventing new ways to activate public institutions, our mission is the same — to inspire conversation, collaboration, and action.

 - Communicating ideas to the internal teams as well as to clients.

 - 3D modeling and renderings of co-created designs.

 - Working with Project Managers to oversee schedule and workflow.